Rune-Status/alterorb-status-page/content/issues/2020-03-14-planned-server-migration.md

 affected:
   - MGG Server
   - Community Forums
-severity: notice
+severity: down
 ---
-All services will be taken offline for server migration later today.
+~~All services will be taken offline for server migration later today.~~

+Some unforeseen things happened and i couldn't finish the server migration, both the game server and the forum remain offline until further notice.